Spouse lending money to a spouse

-Spouse to Spouse Loan Agreement
+Spouse Loan Agreement

 What if your husband goes bankrupt?
 You seek to get back the loan using the Loan Agreement.
 You at least get some of the money.
 Also, you can influence, as a creditor, whether your husband goes bankrupt or enters into a compromise.